Donating Breast Milk to Milk Banks: What You Should Know

 Expect to be Meticulous

 Because the majority of milk banks supply milk to premature babies or those with other significant health issues, they have to be very meticulous about the milk they accept.
 This means that you will be responsible for steam sterilizing all of your accessories before and after every pumping session.
 You’ll need to keep detailed and exact logs of your output, measure the milk in each collection bag closely, and ensure that the bags are frozen correctly.
 This generally means learning to freeze milk flat and keep it in a freezer that reaches very specific temperatures.
-While protocol can differ from milk bank to milk bank, in general, expect to pay close attention to your pumping life.
+While protocol can differ from milk bank to milk bank, you can expect to pay close attention to your pumping life.

 Expect to Donate A Lot